GrandChris/FixedPointValue/README.md

 # FixedPointValue
-Basically a floating point value with choosable bitesize und fixed exponent
+Basically a floating point value with choosable bitesize und fixed exponent.
+Also, it works with Cuda.